DelphinusLab/zkWasm/README.md

 ```
 with OPTIONS:
 ```
-    --param [<PARAM_PATH>...]
-            Path of the setup related files (circuit info, vkey, params, etc).
+    -h, --help
+        Print help information

+    -k [<K>...]
+        Circuit Size K

     -o, --output [<OUTPUT_PATH>...]
         Path of the output files.
         The md5 of the wasm binary file is the default path if not supplied.

     -p, --param [<OUTPUT_PATH>...]
-            Path of the parameter files. (trusted setup, etc)
+        Path of the parameter files. (trusted setup, etc) The md5 of the wasm binary file is the default path if not supplied.

     --private [<PRIVATE_INPUT>...]
         Private arguments of your wasm program arguments of format value:type where type=i64|bytes|bytes-packed, multiple values should be separated with ' ' (space)

     --public [<PUBLIC_INPUT>...]
         Public arguments of your wasm program arguments of format value:type where type=i64|bytes|bytes-packed, multiple values should be separated with ' ' (space)
 ```
 ## Batch prove and verify:
 Please see zkWASM continuation batcher at https://github.com/DelphinusLab/continuation-batcher for batching proof with host circuits and verifier generation in smart contracts.